To the glory of God.

 In the summer of 2012, a renovation campaign helped raise funds for important upgrades to our science labs, upper school gym, theatre and dining hall.
 In the summer of 2013, the campaign continued and major improvements were made to our track, field, and stadium.

 In 2010, Brentwood Academy published a commemorative book which chronicles the first 40 years in the life of the school.
 Books were distributed to all BA families, alumni, parents of alumni, grandparents and others in the community who have been a part of the mission and ministry of Brentwood Academy.
-If you would like a copy, please contact our Advancement Office.
+If you would like a copy, please contact Angie Collins in the Development Office.